SuperMakeSomething/edge-lit-sign/README.md

 Instructions for this project can be found here: https://youtu.be/kjWepTJXwxw

-CAD files for the project can be found here: LINK COMING SOON!
+CAD files for the project can be found here: https://www.thingiverse.com/thing:4316257

 by: Alex - Super Make Something